woleet/woleet-cli/README.md

       --dryRun             print information about files to anchor without anchoring -e, --exitOnError        exit with an error code if anything goes wrong -h, --help               help for anchor
-  -i, --include string     Only files taht match that regex will be anchored -p, --private            create non discoverable proofs
+  -i, --include string     Only files that match that regex will be anchored -p, --private            create non discoverable proofs
       --prune              delete receipts that are not along the original file, with --strict it checks the hash of the original file and deletes the receipt if they do not match